Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Multi-dataset Lesion Detection

 \subsection{Anchor-Free Proposal Network (AFP)}

-Anchor-free detectors~\cite{Tian2019FCOS, Zhou2019CenterNet, Zhu2019FSAF} do not need manually tuned anchor sizes~\cite{Ren2015faster}, thus are convenient particularly when multiple datasets have different size distribution.
+Anchor-free detectors~\cite{Tian2019FCOS, Zhou2019CenterNet, Zhu2019FSAF} do not need manually tuned anchor sizes~\cite{Ren2015faster}, thus are convenient particularly when multiple datasets have different size distributions.
 Our proposed anchor-free proposal network (AFP) is displayed in \Fig{LENS_framework}.
 Inspired by~\cite{Tian2019FCOS, Zhou2019CenterNet, Zhu2019FSAF}, we use a centerness branch and a box regression branch to predict each pixel in the feature map.
 Both branches include two convolutional layers and a ReLU layer.
-The centerness branch predicts whether a pixel is in the center region of a lesion.
-Denote a ground-truth lesion box as $ B=(x,y,w,h) $ where $ (x,y) $ is its center and $ (w,h) $ its width and height.
-We define $ B_\text{ctn}=(x,y,r_c w,r_c h) $ and $ B_\text{ign}=(x,y,r_i w,r_i h) $, thus $ B_\text{ctn} $ and $ B_\text{ign}-B_\text{ctn} $ are the lesion's center region and ignored region, respectively.
+The centerness branch tells whether a pixel is in the center region of a lesion.
+Denote the ground-truth box as $ B=(x,y,w,h) $ where $ (x,y) $ is its center and $ (w,h) $ its width and height.
+Then, we choose ratios $0<r_c<r_i<1$ to define $ B_\text{ctn}=(x,y,r_c w,r_c h) $ and $ B_\text{ign}=(x,y,r_i w,r_i h) $, thus $ B_\text{ctn} $ and $ B_\text{ign}-B_\text{ctn} $ are the lesion's center region and ignored region, respectively.
 In \Fig{LENS_framework}, the white and gray areas indicate the center region and the ignored region of a lesion box, respectively.
 We use $ r_c=0.2, r_i=0.5 $ in this paper~\cite{Zhu2019FSAF}.
-The centerness branch is required to predict 1 in $ B_\text{ctn} $ and 0 in everywhere else except the ignored region .
-If a lesion box is marked as uncertain (see Sec.~\ref{subsec:mam:CrossMine}), it will only have $ B_\text{ign} $ and have no $ B_\text{ctn} $ so as to be entirely ignored.
-The focal loss~\cite{Lin2017focal, Zhou2019CenterNet} is adopted to supervise the centerness branch.
-The box regression branch predicts four values for each pixel, namely the distance between the pixel and the left, right, top, and bottom borders of the lesion box, respectively.
-It uses the L1 loss~\cite{Zhou2019CenterNet}, which is only computed in $ B_\text{ctn} $ of each ground-truth.
+The centerness branch is required to predict 1 in $ B_\text{ctn} $ and 0 in everywhere else except the ignored region (which will be ignored in the loss function).
+If a lesion box is marked as uncertain (Sec.~\ref{subsec:mam:CrossMine}), it will only have $ B_\text{ign} $ and have no $ B_\text{ctn} $ so as to be entirely ignored.
+The focal loss~\cite{Lin2017focal, Zhou2019CenterNet} is adopted to supervise the centerness branch:

+where $ p_i $ is the centerness prediction of pixel $ i $.
+The box regression branch predicts 4 values for each pixel.
+It uses the L1 loss, which is only computed in $ B_\text{ctn} $ of each ground-truth:

+where $ n $ is the total number of pixels in $B_{\text{ctn}}$, $\hat v_{ij}$ and $v_{ij}$ are the true and predicted distances between pixel $ i $ and the top, bottom, left, and right borders of the lesion box, respectively.
 During inference, a box is predicted on each pixel according to the four regressed values with the objectness score predicted by the centerness branch.
+Then, non-maximum suppression (NMS) is performed to aggregate all predicted boxes.